-I am a graphic designer, living in Edinburgh, specialising in book design and typography.
-I work mainly in collaboration with artists, galleries, museums and arts organisations.
+I am a graphic designer, living in Edinburgh, specialising in typography, book design, and identities for the visual arts sector, working in close collaboration with artists, galleries, museums and arts organisations.

 I have extensive knowledge of contemporary arts publishing.
 I am experienced in facilitating artists’ ideas within the format of the book, translating ideas into form and articulating the decisions that inform the design process.

 I have worked on diverse exhibition projects with museums and galleries: designing exhibition graphics and labels, as well as marketing and other printed material including posters, invitations, and leaflets.

 I am able to organise information visually, and have an eye for clear, effective and timeless design.
 I am experienced at liaising with printers, managing all aspects of print production.

 I have an MA in Graphic Design from the London College of Communication, University of the Arts London and a BA (Hons) in Fine Art from the Slade School of Fine Art, University College London.

 I have worked with a wide range of clients including:

 Edinburgh Art Festival

 Dovecot Studios, Edinburgh